swimlane/ngx-graph/src/docs/custom-templates.md

 ## Cluster Template

 To define a custom template for the cluster nodes, define a `#clusterTemplate` element as a content child of the `ngx-graph` component.
-Each cluster object is passed to the template via the `cluster` template context, so you can style each link based on its properties.
+Each cluster object is passed to the template via the `cluster` template context, so you can style each cluster based on its properties.

 ```
 <ng-template #clusterTemplate let-cluster>